l0gicgates/churning/README.md

 # Reddit Churning Acronyms Glossary
-This is a simple Google Chrome extension to replace most the r/churning related acronyms with their meaning when navigating the churning subreddit.
+This is a simple Google Chrome extension to replace most the r/churning related acronyms with their meaning when navigating the churning or awardtravel subreddits.

 ## Installation
 https://chrome.google.com/webstore/detail/reddit-churning-acronyms/dlhngejlobicakmbdmpjlcmncgfbmhfa?utm_source=gmail